On-demand programme service (ODPS) providers

-Ofcom regulates editorial content (programming) on UK ‘video-on-demand’ services.
-Previously, our co-regulator, the Authority for Television on Demand (ATVOD), led on this.
+Ofcom regulates editorial content (programming) on UK ‘video-on-demand’ services (or ODPS).
 Video-on-demand services include TV catch-up, online film services and those providing a library of archive content.

-There are specific criteria for determining whether a service falls within the definition of an on-demand programme service (ODPS) and is therefore required to notify Ofcom and comply with our rules.
+There are specific criteria for determining whether a service falls within the definition of an ODPS and is therefore required to notify Ofcom and comply with our rules.
 These criteria and the content standards requirements are set out in Section 4A of the Communications Act 2003 (“the Act”).

-Any stakeholders with questions about Ofcom’s regulation of ODPS should contact: firstname.lastname@example.org
+If you have any questions about Ofcom’s regulation of ODPS, please contact: email@example.com